-Consultation from Freedman Tung + Sasaki: Staff consulted with Freedman Tung + Sasaki (FT+S), the firm hired by the City to prepare the PPSP, for feedback on the project.
+Consultation from Freedman Tung + Sasaki: Staff consulted with Freedman Tung + Sasaki (FT+S), the firm hired by the City to prepare the PPSP, for feedback on the original project design.
+Staff did not re-circulate the revised plan to the consultant, as the streetscape design was only minimally modified and the proposed development intensity is unchanged.
 The consultant indicated that the proposed intensity and architectural design are consistent with the concepts being developed for the PPSP.
-The consultant made two recommendations that have been incorporated into Attachment 4, which include:
+The consultant made two recommendations:

-- Integration of a second pedestrian walkway from the sidewalk to the front of the building along the left side, and - For staff to work with the developer on the design of the sidewalk to ensure consistency with the streetscape concepts for the PPSP.
+- Integration of a second pedestrian walkway from the sidewalk to the front of the building along the left side (which has been included in the modified project, shown in Attachment 6); and - For staff to work with the developer on the design of the sidewalk to ensure consistency with the streetscape concepts for the PPSP (included as a recommended condition in Attachment 4).